moves-rwth/storm-website/documentation/obtain-storm/build.md

 ```

 {:.alert .alert-info}
-If you just want to compile Storm's main command-line interface, typing `make storm-main` suffices.
+If you just want to compile Storm's main command-line interface, typing `make storm-cli` suffices.
 To see which targets you need to build, we refer to the table of [available executables]({{ '/documentation/usage/running-storm.html#storms-executables' | relative_url }}){:.alert-link}.

 {:.alert .alert-info}
 If you have multiple cores at your disposal and at least 8GB of memory, you can execute
-`make storm-main -j${NUMBER_OF_CORES}` to speed up compilation.
+`make storm-cli -j${NUMBER_OF_CORES}` to speed up compilation.
 You will still be able to get the coffee, no worries.

 ## Adding Storm to your Path <span class="label label-info">optional</span>